mlapinm/A02Nh/html6ccna/b107tabs.md

 Element
 Description Page
 Number
-Figure 3-7 Ethernet over MPLSóphysical connections 66 List Four-step process of how routers route (forward) packets 70 Figure 3-11 IP Routing and Encapsulation 71
+Figure 3-7 Ethernet over MPLS‚Äîphysical connections 66
+List Four-step process of how routers route (forward) packets 70 Figure 3-11 IP Routing and Encapsulation 71
 List Two statements about how IP expects IP addresses to be grouped into